AvocadoFlour/ReactApp/README.md

 > fetch('clients');

 The data retriaval does not work.
-When it is set up as the bellow it works:
+When it is set up as the bellow it works
+Package.json
 > "proxy": "http://localhost:8080",

+App.js
 > fetch('api/clients');